easleydp/brew-pilot/README.md

 - **For heaters**: Solid State Relays (SSRs) are recommended because these are pulsed to give a pseudo variable heater output between 0-100%.
   (Pulse cycle time is 100 seconds; 1% output equates to 1s on, 99s off; 2% output equates to 2s on, 98s off; etc.)
   Relatively cheap SSRs can be used because the power being switched is low and non-inductive.
-240V x 0.5A is good for 100W, which is more than enough for a small chamber (20W is adequate).
+240V x 0.5A is good for 100W, which is more than enough for a small chamber (a 20W heater is adequate).
   **NOTE**: Because the heater is pulsed, using a light bulb as the heat source is not recommended.
 - **For fridges**: Mechanical relays are recommended because the inductive load is a challenge for all but the most expensive SSRs.
 Mechanical relays are absolutely fine for cycle times in the order of minutes.
 SSRs are really superfluous here.
   <br>Minimum rating for mechanical relay: 240V, 10A.